SwinTrack: A Simple and Strong Baseline for Transformer Tracking: Tracking via Vision-Motion Transformer

 {\bf Why concatenated attention?} To simplify the description, we call the method described above \emph{concatenation-based fusion}.
-To fuse and process features from multiple branches, it is intuitive to perform self-attention on the feature tokens in each branch separately to complete the feature extraction step and then compute cross-attention across feature tokens from different branches to complete the feature fusion step.
+To fuse and process features from multiple sources, it is intuitive to perform self-attention on the feature from each source separately and then compute cross-attention across features from different sources.
 We call this method \emph{cross-attention-based fusion}.
-Considering that the Transformer is a sequence-to-sequence model, the Transformer can naturally accept multi-modal data as input.
-In comparison to \emph{cross-attention-based fusion}, \emph{concatenation-based fusion} can save computation operations through operation combination and reduce model parameters through weight sharing.
-From this perspective, \emph{concatenation-based fusion} implicitly implements the {\bf Siamese network architecture}.
-To ensure that the attention mechanism is aware of which branch the token currently being processed belongs to and its location within the branch, we must carefully design the model's positional encoding solution.
+Transformer makes fewer assumptions about the spatial structure of data, which provides great modeling flexibility.
+In comparison to \emph{cross-attention-based fusion}, \emph{concatenation-based fusion} can save computation cost through operation sharing and reduce model parameters through weight sharing.
+From the perspective of metric learning, weight sharing is an essential design to ensure the metric between two branches of data is symmetric.
+Through \emph{concatenation-based fusion}, we implement this property not only in the feature extraction stage but also in the feature fusion stage.
+In general, \emph{concatenation-based fusion} improves both efficiency and performance.

-{\bf Why not window-based self/cross-attention?} Since we select stage 3 of the Swin-Transformer as the output, the number of tokens is small enough that the FLOPs between window-based attention and full attention are pretty similar.
-Furthermore, some tokens may need to go through multiple-layer before computing a correlation, which is too expensive for our tracker.
+{\bf Why not window-based self/cross-attention?} Since we select stage 3 of the Swin-Transformer as the output, the number of tokens involved is significantly reduced, window-based attention cannot save too many FLOPs.
+Furthermore, considering the extra latency introduced by the window partition and window reverse operations, window-based attention may even be the slower one.

-{\bf Decoder.} The decoder consists of a multi-head cross-attention($MCA$) module and a feed forward network(FFN).
-The decoder takes the outputs from the encoder as input, generating the final feature map $\mathbf{x}\in\mathbb{R}^{\frac{H_x}{s}\times \frac{W_x}{s}\times C}$ of the search image by computing cross-attention over $\mathtt{x}_{L}$ and $Concat(\mathtt{z}_L, \mathtt{x}_L)$.
-The decoder is very similar to a layer in the encoder, except that the correlation from the template image tokens to the search image tokens is dropped, since we do not need to update the features from the template image in the last layer.
-We can formulate the process in the decoder by: